jlpell/pymorton/README.md

 ========
 ###v0.1

-A simple cli interface for encoding/decoding both 2d and 3d integer coordinates to/from Morton codes via the shell.
+A simple cli interface for encoding/decoding 2d and 3d integer coordinates to/from Morton codes via the shell.
 This is prototype-grade code written in python 3, compatible with *nix-like operating systems,
 and distributed under the MIT License.